t-ski/t-ski/README.md

 ### 🖐️ Hello

-I am software enthusiast.
+I am passionate about software.
 My focus is on web technologies and human computer interaction.